Emergency Contact

 The project will upgrade the existing motors, invest in critical spares, improve the flood resilience of the heritage listed pump station building, and upgrade electrical infrastructure to connect to the new substation.

-Upgrades are expected to commence in mid-2024, and be complete in early 2026 (construction conditions permitting).
+Upgrades commenced in mid-2024, and are expected to be complete in early 2026 (construction conditions permitting).

 Why are there houses at the East Bank Pump Station site?